hackwish/ansible-nginx-proxy/README.md

 Some default Options are set.

-You can change the default Index.html, simple put youre index.html in
+You can change the default Index.html, simple put your index.html in

 templates/index.html under youre Playbook.